pifroggi/vapoursynth-stuff/docker/README.md

 * X File Explorer *(type xfe to run)*
 * Source Plugins: BestSource, FFMS2, L-SMASH-Works
 * Various dependencies like: FFTW, Boost, OpenCV, libjpeg-turbo...
-* Everything with GPU support
+* Everything with GPU support.
-* Plugins in the vs-plugins folder are autoloaded
+* Plugins in the vs-plugins folder are autoloaded.
-* Scripts in the vs-scripts folder can be imported directly e.g. `import havfunc`
+* Scripts in the vs-scripts folder can be simply imported: `import havfunc`

 <br />

 ## Requirements
 * [Docker](https://www.docker.com/)
+* [VcXsrv](https://sourceforge.net/projects/vcxsrv/) *(optional, only for GUI support)*
 * Nvidia GPU with up-to-date drivers
-* [VcXsrv](https://sourceforge.net/projects/vcxsrv/) *(optional, only for GUI support)*

 <br />

 ## Setup
 1. Run [VcXsrv](https://sourceforge.net/projects/vcxsrv/) with the default settings *(optional, only for GUI support)*
 2. Download the `docker` folder from this GitHub repository
-3. Open CMD or Powershell in the `docker` folder
+3. Open CMD or Powershell in the `docker` folder/navigate into it
 4. Run the docker container
    * __Option 1:__ Download a prebuild image
      About 15gb download size and 25gb on disk.